 In December 2012, WWE, partnered with Dainty Group and Endemol to distribute and market the Rolling Stones pay-per-view event entitled One More Shot, the band’s final performance of its 50th anniversary tour.
 The event was seen in 114 countries, available through cable, satellite and telco providers, as well as online via Yahoo!

 WWE Network, the first-ever 24/7 streaming network, launched live in the U.S. on Monday, February 24, featuring all 12 WWE live pay-per-view events – including WrestleMania® – for $9.99 per month with a 6-month commitment.
 WWE Network also includes groundbreaking original programming, reality shows, documentaries, classic matches and more than 1,500 hours of video on demand at launch.

-Fans can now subscribe to WWE Network at WWE.com, and for a limited time will be offered a free one week trial.
+Fans can now subscribe to WWE Network at WWE.com.
 WWE Network, the first 24/7 network delivered directly to fans through over-the-top digital distribution, is available on desktops and laptops via WWE.com.
 WWE Network is also available through the WWE App on: Amazon's Kindle Fire devices; Android devices such as Samsung Galaxy; iOS devices such as Apple iPad and iPhone; Roku streaming devices; Sony PlayStation® 3 and Sony PlayStation® 4; and Xbox One and Xbox 360; Sony internet connected TVs, Blu-ray Disc players and Blu-ray Home Theater systems; and Samsung Smart TV devices, Blu-ray Players and Home Theater systems.
 Availability on additional devices will follow.